lambdablockchain/lambda-node/doc/build-freebsd.md

 pkg install libzmq4
 ```

-If not installed, ZeroMQ support should be disabled by passing `-DBUILD_BITCOIN_ZMQ=OFF`
+If not installed, ZeroMQ support should be disabled by passing `-DBUILD_LAMBDA_ZMQ=OFF`
 to `cmake`.

 In order to run the test suite (recommended), you will need to have Python 3: